jamessimone/apex-rollup/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

 Create fast, scalable custom rollups driven by Custom Metadata in your Salesforce org with `Rollup`.
 As seen on [Replacing DLRS With Custom Rollup](https://www.jamessimone.net/blog/joys-of-apex/replacing-dlrs-with-custom-rollup/)!
+As of [v1.2.0](https://github.com/jamessimone/apex-rollup/tree/v1.2.0), `Rollup` also offers [the ability to roll directly up from children records to grandparent (or greater!) records](#grandparent-rollups), without needing complex hierarchical intermediate fields.

 ## Usage